qiyunzhu/woltka/doc/input.md

 2\.
 A single **alignment file**.
 Woltka considers it as a _multiplexed_ alignment file.
 Sample IDs will be extracted from sequence identifiers (see [demultiplexing](#demultiplexing) below).

 3\.
 A **mapping file** of sample ID \<tab\> alignment file path.
 The paths must point to existing files.
-They can either be full paths, or simple filenames under the same directory as the mapping file.
+They can either be full paths, or simply filenames under the same directory as the mapping file.
 For example, one can place a `map.txt` of the following content to where alignment files are located.

 ```
 S01 S01.sam